GSA/piv-guides/Template-2.md

 Now that you have created a new page, this **Example Outline** will help you to create your guide.

-  1. Copy and paste this **Example Outline** into your new page as a starting point for your guide's document structure.
+  1. Copy and paste this **Example Outline** into your new guide as a starting point for your document structure.

 ## Overview